Canon 7D vs SX540

 It is notable that the 7D has a hotshoe, while the SX540 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 7D (unlike the SX540) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX540 is a recent model that features in the current product line-up of Canon.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the SX540 have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the SX540 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.